josheinhorn/weird-science/README.md

 ### Ignore
 This function determines whether or not to ignore a set of Candidate and Control results from being compared.
 If this evaluates to `true`, the AreEqual and OnMismatch steps will not run for this Candidate.
 If it evaluates to `false` (default) the AreEqual method will be invoked (if it is set).

+The arguments are passed to the delegate as follows: `(T control, T candidate)`

 This Step does _not_ run for the Control.

 _Delegate Type:_ `Func<T, T, bool>`

 ### AreEqual
 This function determines if two results are equivalent &mdash; `true` if they are and `false` if they are not.
 The default for this is to use `EqualityComparer<T>.Default`.
 There is no guarantee that both values are not null.

+The arguments are passed to the delegate as follows: `(T control, T candidate)`

 This Step does _not_ run for the Control.